rayjanwilson/zed-dev/README.md

     - grab a coffee
   - The installer will tell you to reboot
     - at some point the process will pause and tell you to remove the media and press enter
-  - the system will reboot
+  - the system will reboot into Grub
     - you'll be greeted with the boot options for Ubuntu or Windows
   - highlight `Ubuntu` but **Don't Press Enter**
     - we have to do the `nomodeset` thing one last time